NetCordDev/NetCord/Documentation/guides/getting-started/creating-your-bot.md

 ---
-title: Creating Your Bot
+title: Creating Your Discord Bot Application and Getting Your Token
-description: Set up your Discord bot application and get your bot token
+description: Step-by-step guide to creating a Discord bot application in the Developer Portal, obtaining your bot token, and setting up OAuth2 permissions.
+omitAppTitle: true
 ---

 # Creating Your Bot